benmcnelly/ludum-dare-44/README.md

 # Scratchpad

 ### Rules
-- When you take damage you lose money
+- When you take damage you lose health and money
+- You can trade health for money
-- When you get money you get health
+- You can trade money for health at a worse rate
 - When you lose time you lose health and money
 - You cant get time back